 As the biggest provider of electric car charger service in China, Qingdao Telaidian adopts TiDB as the solution for its offline computing scenario and some real-time OLAP scenarios.
 Currently, a single table contains nearly 2 billion rows of data with a daily increase at 8 million rows.

 Ly.com, an online travel agency serving close to 300 million users, has deployed TiDB in multiple clusters with close to 100 nodes.
 The largest cluster contains more than 10 nodes handling nearly 10 TBs of data, with an average QPS of 5000 and the peak QPS of over 10000.

-As China’s leading travel search engine, Qunar.com chooses TiDB as its storage and performance solution.
-Currently, it have deployed TiDB in the offline airline ticket cluster and the financial payment cluster, and plans to use TiDB in more application scenarios in the future.
+As China's leading travel search engine, Qunar.com chooses TiDB as its storage and performance solution.
+Currently, it has deployed TiDB in the offline airline ticket cluster and the financial payment cluster, and plans to use TiDB in more application scenarios in the future.

 Jinri Toutiao, a large news and media content platform with 120 million daily active users (DAU), is using TiDB in its core object storage system, supporting photo and video applications.
 TiDB works well in its high QPS scenarios, where a cluster handles dozens of TBs of data with a daily peak QPS of hundreds of thousands.

 As China's leading fleet management system, G7 generates over 2 TBs of data each day and faces challenges in database transactions, analytics, scaling, and availability.
 Now G7 is using TiDB in its risk management data platform and is migrating more applications to TiDB.